pisv/handly/CONTRIBUTING.md

 Setting up a developer workspace
 --------------------------------

-Handly currently uses `JavaSE-1.8` for compilation.
+Handly currently uses `JavaSE-11` for compilation.
 Please add a matching JRE.
-Perfect match (i.e. Java SE 8) is recommended to avoid build warnings.

-A number of the provided launch configurations use `JavaSE-11`.
-To use them, add a matching JRE.
-(That is, normally, you have both Java SE 8 and Java SE 11 added.)

 Handly employs specific Java code formatting conventions.
 Please import and use the formatter profile from `tools/formatter.xml`.
-Note that the current profile is intended to be used with the new formatter available since the Eclipse Oxygen (4.7) release, and may produce suboptimal results if used with previous Eclipse versions.

 Import all projects from the Git workspace (don't search for nested projects) and set the target platform using a `.target` file provided within the